AzureAD/microsoft-authentication-library-for-js/samples/msal-react-sample/src/msal-react/README.md

 #### MsalProvider

-MSAL React will be configured with the same configuration for MSAL itself, along with any configuration options that are specific to MSAL React (TBD).
+MSAL React will be configured with the same configuration for MSAL.js itself, along with any configuration options that are specific to MSAL React (TBD).
 This will be passed to the `MsalProvider` component, which will put an instance of `PublicClientApplication` in the React context.
 Using `MsalProvider` will be a requirement for the other APIs.
 It will be recommended to use `MsalProvider` at the top-level of your application.

 `MsalProvider` and `MsalConsumer` are built on the [React context API](https://reactjs.org/docs/context.html).